creativecreature/sturdyc/README.md

 # Distributed caching
 I've thought about adding this functionality internally because it would be really fun to build.
-However, there are already a lot of projects that are doing this exceptionally well.
+However, there are already a lot of other projects that have done this exceptionally well.

-Therefore, I've tried to design the API so that this package is easy to use in **combination** with a distributed key-value store
+Therefore, I've tried to design the API for this package so that it's easy to use in **combination** with a distributed key-value store.

 Let's use this function as an example: